vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/02_start__catalog_export.md

     -h, --help          output usage information
     -V, --version       output the version number
-    --project-id <id>   Project id for which you want to export the catalog.
+    --project-id <id>   Workspace id for which you want to export the catalog.
     --username <email>  Your username that you use to log in to GoodData platform.
     --password <value>  Your password that you use to log in to GoodData platform.
     --output <value>    Output file (defaults to catalog.json).
 The output file will be created in current working directory